-Using Excel, we can determine the average values for our experimental replicates.
-Click on the empty cell for the average values of well A at time 0 (in Excel this is cell E2; don't confuse the Excel cell names with the well numbers from the 96 well plate).
-Next, click on the Insert menu at the top.
+Remember that, using Excel, we can determine the average values for the experimental replicates.
+You can type in the formula as you did in last week, or else click on the empty cell for the average values of well A at time 0 and click on the Insert menu at the top.
 Select the Function option and double click Average in the Formula Builder box that pops up.
-You might notice that Excel "wants" to calculate the average of the values in cells A2 to D2.
-Our experimental values, though, are only in cells B2 to D2.
-Using the mouse, make any necessary changes to these cell designations by highlighting the cells that you want to average (in this case B2, C2, & D2).
-Alternatively, type B2:D2 into the box at the bottom of the Formula Builder window.
-Hit the return key and the average value of your triplicates will be inserted into cell E2.
-To determine the averages for the other triplicate readings, click in cell E2 and then grab the small square in the lower right corner of the cell, dragging it down to the bottom of cell E8.
+You might notice that Excel "wants" to calculate the average of the values in cells A2 to D2 but our experimental values are in cells B2 to D2.
+Using the mouse, make any necessary changes to these cell designations by highlighting the cells that you want to average (in this case B2, C2, & D2) or typing B2:D2 into the box at the bottom of the Formula Builder window.
+Hit the return key, and the average value of your triplicates will be inserted into cell E2.
+To determine the averages for the other triplicate readings, click in cell E2 and propagate the formula down the column as you have done before.
 When you let go you should have averages in every cell.
 Repeat this process for the raw data in the B wells, the C wells, etc. until you have computed the averages for all your data.